CaptainHippie/EFT-Reposition-Alternate-Sights/readme.txt

 10. Apply BaS JSRS patch 04.
 Patch BaS + JSRS if you have JSRS installed11.
 Optional but highly recommended, install Firemode switcher sound because its better and I commented out the ones from BaS12.
 Optional individual weapon mods like G36 pack, Saiga replacer, SVD replacer, Abakan replacer,  must only be installed after all this

 Changelog:
+1.6 - Updated to BaS latest release(Nov 28), balanced the pka(pip scope) sights on all weapons
-1.4 - Added Hk417 and AUG A3 to the list.
+1.5 - fixed vityaz ironsight, fixed PDAs and adjusted binocs 1.4 - Added Hk417 and AUG A3 to the list.
 These were disabled by default but its easy to renable it.
 Also updated description to improve compatibility
 1.3 - Major Update, merged original EFT reposition with mine so you dont need to install it and I renamed the mod.
 Fixed fire point and lowered weapon positions, added vanilla stats patch for blindsides.
 Removed dependancy on weapon_sounds ltx for AWAR. v1.2 - Added EFT like alternate aims to all pistols, Updated to latest Blindsides reanim and Updated to latest Boomsticks and sharpsticks version